-Picture a first date when you hear the person drone on and on with what sounds like a resume, all while you’re trying to finagle an exit.
+You know those first dates when you hear the person drone on and on with what sounds like a resume — all while you’re trying to finagle an exit?

 Yeah, many sales presentations are the business equivalent of that.